 Employees spend – on average – an hour per day managing their email, which causes them to take time away from their core responsibilities.
 McKinsey estimates that if a social platform is used as the primary business communication channel, employees could reduce the time they spend on email by up to 30 percent.

-Email is a great tool for a private one-on-one conversation, but other than that, it is a place where collaboration and knowledge sharing go to die.
+Email is a great tool for one-on-one conversations, but it’s a place where collaboration and knowledge sharing go to die.
 There are many different ways in which companies can leverage an enterprise social network solution to assist in better collaboration, knowledge sharing, and communication across the board.

-Follow these 3 easy steps to ensure your enterprise social network is accepted with open arms:
+Follow these three easy steps to ensure your enterprise social network is accepted with open arms:

 Once you find the right tool, don’t have the mindset of ‘go big or go home’.
 Start small.
 Launch the application to one team and focus on what they like or don’t like about it.
-Let them be the focus group of how you are going to launch your new internal social network to the entire company.
-Hopefully, it will catch on organically and there won’t be a need for much ‘pitching’.
+Let them be the focus group and help you determine what changes you need to make before launching your new internal social collaboration network to the entire company.

 Showing the value of a social collaboration network across one team or department can help convince the C-suite that it’s worth making an investment in the tool for the whole company.
 Make sure to conduct pre-launch and post-launch surveys with your “focus group” team so that you can determine how much time the tool is saving them, how user-friendly the interface is, and so on.
 Hopefully, you’ll see positive results from your initial launch and won’t need to make a big sales pitch to expand it across the company.

 Keep the fire alive.
 Make sure your team is still excited about the tool six months down the road.
 Don’t let them resort back to their old ways – email.